 Make A Line Graph - This link takes you to a page where you can view an example and actually make a line graph that can be printed out.

-Make a Pie Graph - This chart is a little different.
+Make A Pie Graph - This chart is a little different.
 It is a chart showing the proportion of the parts that make up the whole.
 Each piece of the pie is a percent of the whole.

 Summary